 In addition, under the waiver renewal, the state would provide incentives for additional training slots in geographic areas of the state where there are shortages in the number of physicians that participate in Medi-Cal, and for the specialties that are in the greatest need.
 The state would further target residency programs with incentives for medical school graduates to take positions in racially and economically diverse areas in order to improve access to culturally appropriate care for Medi-Cal members.
-We note that the Medicare Graduate Medical Education program (GME) does not precludes a state from contributing funds from Medicaid for new resident positions at hospitals that are new to GME or for paying for existing or new positions at hospitals that are already at their Medicare GME cap.
+We note that the Medicare Graduate Medical Education program (GME) does not precludes a state from contributing funds from Medicaid for new resident positions at hospitals, FQHCs, and RHCs who are sponsoring Residency Training institutions.

-• Incentives to Expand the Use of Telehealth: Under the Waiver, the state will expand access to specialty services by providing incentives for telehealth.
+Incentives to Expand the Use of Telehealth: Under the Waiver, the state will expand access to specialty services by providing incentives for telehealth.
 Priority would first be given to geographic areas or certain specialists where access is more limited.
 Under the Waiver, the state will pilot-test incentive payments to encourage use of telehealth and require corresponding reporting of outcome data.